geospatialeco/GEARS/Intro_RS_Lab1.md

 ### Objective
 ---------

 The objective of this lab is to give you an introduction to the Google Earth Engine processing environment.
-By the end of this exercise you will be able to search, find and visualize a broad range of remotely sensed datasets.
-We will start with singleband imagery - elevation data from the SRTM mission.
+By the end of this exercise you will be able to search, find and visualise a broad range of remotely sensed datasets.
+We will start with single-band imagery - elevation data from the SRTM mission.

 ## 1. The Earth Engine code editor